Is our ferry the fastest in Devon? Watch below.

 As you will have read above the new season will see a new ferry and retirement of Misty Blue.
 The start date of the season is still to be decided but the timetables for April through to October are available on the website, so you can start planning your trips on the ferry.
 As and when we have the dates for the start of the season, the annual blessing of the 'fleet' and the retirement of Misty Blue and the inauguration of the new ferry, the details will be on the website.

-We look forward to welcoming you on board the ferries.
+We look forward to welcoming you on the ferries for the 2019 season.